jbbenavidesr/Gaussino/docs/getting_started/gauss.md

 cd Gauss
 ```

-As Gauss-on-Gaussino is not yet on `master` we have to base all our developments on a dedicated branch: `Futurev4`.
+Gauss-on-Gaussino is develped on a dedicated branch: `Futurev4`.
+So your development has to start from this branch.

 ```shell
 git checkout Futurev4